Hunner’s Lesions Treatment

 Researchers have found that the submucosal injection of triamcinolone into the center and periphery of Hunner’s ulcers to improve patient symptoms and discomfort.
 One study found that 70% of those patients who received triamcinolone treatment had a significant improvement in their symptoms.(2) Additional studies found the results comparable to those found in fulguration studies.(3) This procedure does not leave scarring on the bladder wall thus is usually tried before more aggressive cauterization.

-The AUA Guidelines do not discuss a new therapy currently under study.
-LiRIS (aka LiNKA) is a new medical device that delivers lidocaine into the bladder for a two week period.
+LiRIS is a medical device that delivers lidocaine into the bladder for a two week period.
 In their first study for pain, the researchers found that lesions also responded favorably to treatment.
 In 2015, Allergan bought the LiRIS device from Taris Biomedical.
 They released the first round of “proof of concept” research at the 2016 AUA meeting which showed improvements in lesion number, severity, and size by day 14.
 Corresponding with the lesion changes, the women benefited with reductions in pain, voiding frequency, and other IC-related symptoms and problems that were sustained during the post-treatment follow-up.

 Dr. Ken Peters – Beaumont Urology Chairman